JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 7-3.
 Next Steps

-Through this guide, you learned both the basics and advanced applications of array searching in JavaScript and jQuery.
-Advice for Readers:
+Through this article, you have systematically learned both the fundamentals and advanced techniques of array searching in JavaScript and jQuery.

-1. Practice what you learned by writing and testing code frequently.
+1. Apply what you have learned in real projects and experiment with code frequently.

-3. Choose the most appropriate method based on your specific needs.
+3. Flexibly choose the most appropriate method based on your project requirements.

 Conclusion